With all our might to

 - River City Ransom: Underground leans heavily toward the American side of the franchise with character names, having a grungy 90s aesthetic, and a significant Time Skip.
 River City Girls on the other hand leans more toward the original Japanese games, with the use of the original Japanese names for most of the cast, has a lighter aesthetic, and the cast are still high-schoolers in a more contemporary time period.

-- Within the Nekketsu Kouha branch of the Kunio series, Kunio-tachi no Banka has high stakes, lots of grounded gang violence, some tragedy and is overall the darkest game in the series.
+- Within the Nekketsu Kouha branch of the Kunio series, River City Girls Zero has high stakes, lots of grounded gang violence, some tragedy and is overall the darkest game in the series.
 The chronological follow-up River City Girls has its share of violence, but a lot of it is more over-the-top and slapstick, the general mood is much more comedic, and the lower urgency of the simple premise (possible kidnapping) leads to barreling through overwhelming odds with gusto, including more fantastical rivals.
 Oh, and there is singing.

-- The Ahnold: The Terminator-like mooks, with accented gibberish.
+- The Ahnold: The Terminator-like mooks, with accented gibberish and a Flavor Text that reference that they came from the future.

 - There Was a Door: Misuzu makes her appearance by punching her way through the wall.
 In the pre-boss fight dialog, Misako tells her to to punch through another wall until she figures out how doors work.

-- True Final Boss: By beating the normal final boss and smashing all the Sabu Statues, you unlock two halves of a pendant that when equipped allows you to fight Hasebe and Mami in where you normally fight Sabuko, which gives you some context for the actual ending of the game.
+- True Final Boss: By beating the normal final boss and smashing all the Sabu Statues, you unlock two halves of a pendant that when equipped allows you to fight Hasebe and Mami in where you normally fight Sabuko, which gives you some context for the actual ending of the game and unlock a far happier ending for the girls.

-- A Twinkle in the Sky: After Kunio and Riki blow off Kyoko and Misako, the girls uppercut them into the stratosphere.
+- A Twinkle in the Sky: Kunio and Riki point out Kyoko and Misako are stalking them in the standard ending, the girls uppercut them into the stratosphere.

 - Visual Pun: A room in Sabuko's building has money being washed in washing machines and hung to dry.
 Literal money laundering.